enthought/enaml/docs/source/architecture.rst

     view.show()

-Finally the show() call on the view object recursively creates the underlying toolkit objects and goes through construction and initialization, calling each Enaml Component's:
+Finally the show() call on the view object recursively creates the underlying gui toolkit widgets by following a formalized set process.
+This process calls the following methods on each component in the tree in a top-down fashion:

-* ``create()`` method to create the toolkit object
+* ``create()`` method to create the gui toolkit widget
-* ``initialize()`` method to set the initial state of the toolkit object
+* ``initialize()`` method to set the initial state of the gui toolkit widget
 * ``bind()`` method to bind event handlers (or the toolkit equivalents)

 In addition, widgets which participate in constraints-based layout will have methods called to register their constraints with the appropriate constraint solvers, and then solve the layout.

 Adding New Widgets
 ^^^^^^^^^^^^^^^^^^

 These layers of abstraction and delegation mean that it is fairly simple to add new widget types in custom applications.
-To create a new widget, you need to:
+To create a new widget, one needs to:

-    1)  Optionally, but ideally, define the abstract interface for your widget, which should be a subclass of the abstract base class :py:class:`~enaml.widgets.base_component.AbstractTkBaseComponent` be a subclass of :py:class:`~enaml.widgets.control.AbstractTkControl`.
+    1)  Optionally, but ideally, define the abstract interface for your widget, which should be at least a subclass of the abstract base class :py:class:`~enaml.widgets.base_component.AbstractTkBaseComponent` but will likely be a subclass of :py:class:`~enaml.widgets.control.AbstractTkControl` or :py:class:`~enaml.widgets.container.AbstractTkContainer`.
         Since this is an abstract base class, you shouldn't implement any of the functionality in this class.

-        This class provides the generic API the individual toolkit backends will need to implement, and will provide the methods that the Enaml widget will call.
+        This class provides the generic API the individual toolkit backends will need to implement, and will provide the methods that the Enaml widget will call in order to communicate with the gui toolkit widget.
 In particular, there needs to be a specially named :py:meth:`shell_*_changed(self, value)` change handler for every
         dynamic Trait on the Enaml shell version of the Widget.
+These methods will allow the toolkit widget to appropriately react to changes from the user's code.

     2)  Create the Enaml shell version of the Widget.
-This is a subclass of :py:class:`~enaml.widgets.base_component.BaseComponent`, and most likely a subclass of :py:class:`~enaml.widgets.control.Control`.
+This will at least be a subclass of :py:class:`~enaml.widgets.base_component.BaseComponent`, and most likely a subclass of :py:class:`~enaml.widgets.control.Control` or :py:class:`~enaml.widgets.container.AbstractTkContainer`.
 This class defines the interface that the Enaml markup language sees and can use.
-        There should be, at a minimum, traits corresponding to values that can be read or changed on the widget, as well as methods for all standard actions that you want to give access to.
+        There should be, at a minimum, traits corresponding to values that can be read or changed on the widget, as well as methods for all standard actions for which access should be supplied.

-        This class is not abstract, and should provide all the functionality required in a toolkit-independent manner using the :py:attr:`toolkit_impl` implementation interface.
+        This class is not abstract, and should provide all the functionality required in a toolkit-independent manner.
 This must define a trait called :py:attr:`abstract_obj` which is an :py:class:`Instance()` of the implementation interface defined in the previous step.

     3)  Create a version of the Widget for each backend that you need to support.
         Each of these will be a subclass of the appropriate backend-specific